How Sleep Affects Athletic Performance: The Science Behind Rest

 -

-Limit Caffeine and Alcohol: Both substances can disrupt your sleep patterns, so avoid consuming them several hours before bedtime.
+Limit Caffeine and Alcohol: Avoid consuming these substances several hours before bed.

 -